 As a marketer, it’s not about sticking to one theory and applying it to the letter.
 No theory is perfect.
 They are purely concepts that illustrate the reality.

 Yes, the reality is more holistic than linear.
-No, holistic marketing won’t help us see how to perform our marketing actions.
+No, holistic marketing won’t help us know how to perform our marketing actions.

 Yes, the notion of the marketing flywheel gives us an overview of the client-prospect relationship.
 No, the marketing flywheel is not the best way to map out digital marketing tactics.